SaifullahIlyas/EasyPaymentKit/README.md

 EasyPaymentKit is a customizable payment Acccept Method comes with pre define UI to accept credit, debit card and  Bank Account.
 # How To Use EasyPaymentKit?
   EasyPaymentKit is Availble through cocoapod
-  Add pod 'EasyPaymentKit' in your pode file
+  Add pod in pod file by coping following line pod 'EasyPaymentKit'
-  Run pod install
-  if your project dont hold pod file then create pod file by pod init You can also intregrate manually by adding Source file to your Project
+  Run the following command to use library pod install if your project dont hold pod file then create pod file by pod init You can also intregrate manually by adding Source file to your Project